Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/deform.rst

 .. tip::

    Moving the Monkey in directions other than the dominant axis will create some odd deformations.
-   Sometimes this is what you want to achieve, so you'll need to experiment and try it out!
+   Sometimes this is what you want to achieve, so you will need to experiment and try it out!

 .. figure:: /images/curvesdeform_examplemonkeyoncurve2.jpg
    :width: 650px